axibase/atsd/rule-engine/functions.md

 ## Value

-[Value`](functions-value.md) functions provide a way to retrieve values for other metrics contained in the same command.
+[Value](functions-value.md) functions retrieve values for other metrics contained in the same command.

 ## Database Series